 As earlier advised, the Company met with the USFDA in late January 2022 to seek additional guidance and clarification for items listed in the CRL.
-Despite experiencing some impediments, most notably delays in securing critical instrumentation early in 2022 and a global shortage of the isotope used to produce TechnegasTM at the end of 2022, Cyclopharm has overcome these obstacles and submitted its response to the USFDA on 30 March 2023.
-The Company remains confident of commencing sales in the US market in late 2023 following the FDA's stated six-month formal submission review process.
+Despite experiencing some impediments, most notably delays in securing critical instrumentation early in 2022 and a global shortage of the isotope used to produce TechnegasTM at the end of 2022, Cyclopharm has overcome these obstacles and is in the final stage of compiling its reply to the CRL with submission expected in the coming weeks.
+The Company remains confident of commencing sales in the US market in 2023 following the lodgement of Cyclopharm's reply to the Complete Response Letter and FDA's stated six-month formal submission review process.